chirag1712/rental-finder-app/README.md

-# For the sake of this demo we will be using table X to perform simple crud functionality to showcase that our platforms are working #
+# For the sake of this demo we will be using table "student" to perform simple crud functionality to showcase that our chosen platforms are working #
 We have created a sample "student" Table with the DB hosted on AWS RDS.
-For now, using the current UI, we can add a student record to the DB and see all the added records.
+For now, using the current UI, we can add a student record to the DB and see all the added records listed on the webpage.

+The "student" record currently accepts a "name" for the student and also a waterloo/laurier school "email" address.

 # Datasets for the App #
 As of now this is what we are planning to do for the actual datasets to be used in the app: